 A consequence of apartment living is limited privacy and even more limited gardening space.
-However, if you tap into your creativity and the right resources, even the smallest of spaces can turn into a beautiful haven.
+However, if you tap into your creativity and the right resources, you can pursue all your amazing herb and flower garden ideas – for even the smallest of spaces can turn into a beautiful haven.
 All it takes is a little time and planning.
 If you have a deck or balcony, you can enjoy privacy while refining your green thumb.
 Gardening isn’t exclusive to large plots of land and herb enthusiasts.
 Once you learn the best plants to select, purchase any other important tools, and arrange them all correctly, you’ll see the possibilities of these excellent balcony garden ideas.

 There are so many choices available for a flourishing balcony garden.
 The plants you select completely depend on the type of environment you’d like to develop.
 If you’re looking for a sumptuous flower assortment, you can truly grow your own living bouquet.
 Begonias, pansies, petunias, and hydrangeas are beautiful and decorative.
 Not to mention they smell wonderful.
 Ferns give excellent texture to a garden, and carry enough surface area to enhance your privacy.

 If you want to smell and taste, a little herb garden is an aromatic way to liven up a porch.
 Sage, thyme, parsley, rosemary, or even dill are all good options.
 Small succulents do well in drier climates.
 Bamboo grows tall and adds a nice dimension to any outdoor space.
 Even some fruits and vegetables are an option when given the proper receptacles to grow in.
 Tomatoes, strawberries, raspberries, and lettuce will likely do well.
 Feel free to mix and match different plant families as you put together your garden.
 Also, take a look at our guide on how to grow tomatoes in pots.